 Mr. Potter received his undergraduate degree from Ithaca College (Ithaca, NY).
 He was a member of the Oracle Honor Society (top ten percent of the first year class) and a student-athlete on two NCAA National Championship wrestling teams.

-Mr. Potter and his wife are the proud parents of three girls.
+Mr. Potter and his wife are the proud parents of three daughters.
 His firm is an American Youth Soccer Organization (“AYSO”) sponsor and Mr. Potter has served as an AYSO coach and referee.